rails/rails/guides/source/testing.md

 end
 ```

-Above, the +setup+ method is called before each test and so +@post+ is available for each of the tests.
-Rails implements +setup+ and +teardown+ as +ActiveSupport::Callbacks+.
-Which essentially means you need not only use +setup+ and +teardown+ as methods in your tests.
+Above, the `setup` method is called before each test and so `@post` is available for each of the tests.
+Rails implements `setup` and `teardown` as `ActiveSupport::Callbacks`.
+Which essentially means you need not only use `setup` and `teardown` as methods in your tests.
 You could specify them by using:

 * a block
 * a method (like in the earlier example)
 * a method name as a symbol
 * a lambda

-Let's see the earlier example by specifying +setup+ callback by specifying a method name as a symbol:
+Let's see the earlier example by specifying `setup` callback by specifying a method name as a symbol:

 ```ruby
 require '../test_helper'